 Iptables rules are handled on a "first match" basis.
 If a rule in the relevant RS-RackConnect-* chain matches a packet, iptables will do as that rule says (ACCEPT or DROP it) and will stop processing further rules.
 If the matching RS-RackConnect-* rule is insufficient for your needs you may need to adjust your Network Policies to remove the matching rule in order to allow iptables to continue down the rule list to your custom rule.

-Should you have any questions about RackConnect, Managed Cloud, or this change, please don't hesitate to contact your Rackspace Support team.
+Should you have any questions about RackConnect, Managed Cloud Service Level, or this change, please don't hesitate to contact your Rackspace Support team.

 © 2011-2013 Rackspace US, Inc.